Babak70/Natural_image_synthesis/README.md

-# Natural_image_synthesis
+# Natural image synthesis for the retina with variational information bottleneck representation
-Code and data for Natural image synthesis paper
+Code for "Natural image synthesis for the retina with variational information bottleneck representation".

+# Description

+# Reference
+If you use this code, please cite the following paper:
+TBD